 The Centre will also organise two course dinners.
 One of these is not optional, and is included in your fee.

-This is a semi formal event, smart dress would be appreciated for this occasion.
-At the Athenaeum Club, where the dinner will be held in 2013, men are expected to wear a shirt and tie.
+This is a semi formal event, smart dress would be appreciated for this occasion, this first dinner will be held at King's.
 The second organised dinner is optional, a very informal event and ... you will have to pay for yourself.